-- 4. In all other matters in which there exists an appearance of a conflict of interest or an actual conflict of interest, the CDSS Legal Division consulting or hearing attorney shall report the conflict to the County in writing as soon as possible after discovering the conflict.
-Potential conflicts of interests that may arise in RFA matters include, but are not limited to, the following: - a.
-Dual program matters involving an RFA and licensing action where the County and CDSS disagree on how to proceed; - b.
-Conflicts regarding the CDSS oversight function over the County's RFA program; - c.
-Conflicts due to a lawsuit pending against CDSS or the County; and - d.
-A request by the County for reconsideration of a CDSS issued order. - H. Withdrawal from Representation - If a County fails to follow legal advice or fails to perform any of its duties as set forth in this Agreement, the CDSS Legal Division retains the right to withdraw on referred cases by sending a written notice identifying those case(s) from which it is withdrawing to the County as specified in Exhibit A, Attachment 1, page 4, Paragraph O (Notices), subparagraphs 2 (United States Mail) or 3 (Email). - 2.
-The Parties acknowledge and agree that the CDSS Legal Division must decline or terminate representation on cases as required by the California Rules of Professional Conduct. - IV.
-Family Evaluation - A. Provision of Family Evaluation Services - If identified in Section VII that the County and CDSS agree that the CDSS Adoptions Services Bureau shall provide family evaluation services on behalf of the County, in part or in full, this Section IV provides the terms and conditions of such services. - In conducting the family evaluation services, the CDSS Adoptions Services Bureau will adhere to the requirements specified the Welfare and Institutions Code section 16519.5 and the RFA WDs sections: Definitions, 3-01; Forms, 3-02; County Reporting Requirements, 4-03; Implementation of Resource Family Approval Program by a County, 4-05; and Family Evaluation, 6-05. - B. The CDSS Adoptions Services Bureau and County agree to coordinate efforts in the following areas:

-- 1. Exchange of information about resource family applicants and keeping each Party informed of general progress in the family evaluations and changes that may affect the evaluation.
+A. Provision of Family Evaluation Services

+- If identified in Section VII that the County and the CDSS agree that the CDSS Adoption Services Branch shall provide family evaluation services on behalf of the County, in part or in full, this Section IV provides the terms and conditions of such services. - In conducting the family evaluation services, the CDSS Adoption Services Branch shall adhere to the requirements specified in Welfare and Institutions Code section 16519.5 and the following RFA WDs sections: Definitions, 3-01; Forms, 3-02; RFA Program Requirements, 4-02(g); County Reporting Requirements, 4-03; Confidentiality, 4-04; Implementation of Resource Family Approval Program by a County, 4-05; and Family Evaluation, 6-05. - B. The CDSS Adoption Services Branch and County agree to coordinate efforts in the following areas: - 1.
+Exchanging information about resource family applicants and keeping each Party informed of general progress in the family evaluation, and changes that may affect the family evaluation.
 This exchange may include, but is not limited to, any information (e.g. complaints, concerns, adverse actions) that would reflect the suitability of the prospective resource family. - 2.
-Communication regarding the general progress of the evaluation that may affect the work provided by each Party, including potential inability to complete the evaluation, as needed. - 3.
+Communicating regarding the general progress of the family evaluation that may affect the work provided by each Party, including potential inability to complete the evaluation, as needed. - 3.
 Establishing mutually agreed upon timelines for completing the family evaluation. - 4.
 Complying with the applicable laws and the RFA WDs relevant to family evaluations. - 5.
 Providing other appropriate and necessary coordination as needed. - C. Responsibilities of the County - 1.
-The County will take the following actions: - a.
-Refer resource family applicants to the appropriate CDSSAdoptions Regional Office for a family evaluation. - b.
-Provide all necessary documents as they become available to the CDSS Adoptions Regional Office in order to conduct a family evaluation, including, but not limited to, RFA applications, home health and safety assessment, training records health history screening results, personal letters of references, whether criminal record clearances or exemptions were granted or denied, substantiated reports of child abuse and neglect, Department of Motor Vehicles (DMV) records, and employment verifications. - c.
-Notify resource family applicants that the County may share confidential information with CDSS to conduct a family evaluation and that CDSS will perform the family evaluation for the County. - D. Responsibilities of the CDSS - 1.
-The CDSS will take the following actions:
+The County shall take the following actions: - a.
+Refer resource family applicants to the appropriate CDSS Adoptions Regional Office for a family evaluation.

+- b.
+In the case of an Indian child, notify the tribal representative(s) of the referral to the CDSS Adoptions Regional Office for a family evaluation.
+In the referral form to the CDSS Adoptions Regional Office, provide the tribal representative(s) contact information to the CDSS Adoptions Regional Office. - c.
+Provide all necessary documents as they become available to the CDSS Adoptions Regional Office in order to conduct a family evaluation, including, but not limited to, RFA applications, home health and safety assessment, training records, health history screening results, personal letters of references, whether criminal record clearances or exemptions were granted or denied, substantiated reports of child abuse and neglect, Department of Motor Vehicles (DMV) records, and employment verifications. - d.
+Notify resource family applicants that the County may share confidential information with the CDSS to conduct a family evaluation and that the CDSS shall perform the family evaluation for the County. - e.
+The County shall retain the closed family evaluation file in accordance with the retention policies as set forth in Article 10, section 10-05 of the Written Directives.
+Access to a copy of the family evaluation file shall be made available to the CDSS (or its agents or representatives) upon request in the event of audit, or as required or permitted by law. - f.
+For each request of the family evaluation file, as noted in subsection (e) above, the County shall provide a copy of the file within ten (10) business days, unless the request is identified as urgent.
+The County shall use its best efforts to provide a copy within the period identified by the CDSS for an urgent request.